 Conflicts of interest may arise in many different forms.
-This code of conduct should be read in light of policy 01, available on the EORTC website.
+This code of conduct should be read in light of EORTC policy on ‘Conflict of interest, bribery and confidentiality’, available on the EORTC website.
 In general, a “conflict of interest” occurs when a personal, institutional or family interest interferes, or even has the potential to interfere with our ability to make sound, objective decisions on behalf of the organization.
 Such a situation might create bias and should be avoided.
-Therefore, we must prevent any relationship or activity that might impair, or appear to impair, our ability to make objective and fair decisions when performing daily tasks.
-EORTC reputation for excellence is key and we must never do anything to put that reputation at risk.
+Therefore, EORTC must prevent any relationship or activity that might impair, or appear to impair, its ability to make objective and fair decisions when performing daily tasks.
+EORTC reputation for excellence is key and all must be put in place to guarantee EORTC reputation.

 Other possible conflicts of interest are:

 - Conducting activities not in line with EORTC mission (e.g. commercial activities with pharma companies).
-EORTC officers may not accept new activities conflicting with EORTC missions during their mandate i.e. coordinating commercial clinical trials conflicting with EORTC activities while being a group officer.
+EORTC officers may not have a key leading and decisional role for new activities conflicting with EORTC missions during their mandate i.e., coordinating commercial clinical trials conflicting with EORTC activities while being a group officer.

 - Source of funding.
-We emphasize the importance of ethical sources of funding in compliance with our mission.
+EORTC emphasizes the importance of ethical sources of funding in compliance with its mission.
 As an example, funding from companies whose missions may play against health or ethical values is not recommended and will not be accepted, unless they address counter measures towards better health.

 - Giving and accepting gifts and entertainment from (potential) commercial partners